willnode/summon/README.md

 A simple NGINX module to launch any program and forward HTTP requests to it.

 Not yet ready for production.
+Primilarity built for [DOM Cloud](https://domcloud.co).

 ## Installation and Running Demo